Statute Barred Debt – All You Need To Know

 What is statute barred debt?

-So if a debt has laid dormant for too long without payment being made towards it or of any acknowledgement that the debt is still active then the amount owed is no longer liable to be recovered using the methods laid out by the legal system.
-This means that your creditor can no longer pursue court action or utilise legal procedures to recover the debt.
+If a debt has laid dormant for too long without payment being made or any acknowledgement of it then the amount owed is no longer liable to be recovered using legal or court action.

-How long can a creditor chase a debt for?
+How long can a creditor chase a secured debt for?

 When does the limitation period start?

-The limitation period commences from the most recent date of any of the following:
+The limitation period begins from the most recent date of any of the following:

 At the time of the last acknowledgment of the debt

-This should be in a written format and be signed.
+This should be a written acknowledgement that you have signed.
 It is also becoming acceptable that email can constitute written acknowledgment.
 In the case of a joint debt written acknowledgment only applies to the party who wrote and signed the letter.

 Acknowledgment of the debt also applies to any third party communication made on your behalf.
 If you have utilised professional services from financial advice or debt management companies these are considered acknowledgment of the debt and negate the limitation period.